FM-7: F-BASIC

 The included "F-BASIC" is an enhanced version of the Color BASIC language used on the TRS-80 Color Computer.
 Changes include a different character set that includes katakana and a few kanji, the ability to have graphics appear on the default text screen, and several new commands such as BEEP, CONNECT, MON, SYMBOL, INTERVAL, MERGE, RANDOMIZE, SWAP, and TERM.
 There are also strings for TIME$ and DATE$, which access a temporary built-in internal clock, though if the power is turned off, the time and date are lost.

 While F-Basic has commands that Color BASIC does not, most commands featured in both versions of the language operate in exactly the same fashion.

 While the BASIC EDIT command works the same as on Color BASIC, the cursor position is important on the FM-7: there is a small keypad on the upper-right of the FM-7 with cursor-control keys (arrows, INSERT & DELETE), and wherever the user decides to position the cursor, it will move it there and affect whatever is underneath it.

 Both Microsoft and Fujitsu share the copyright on the BASIC.

+Spain

+The FM-7 was sold in Spain as the Secoinsa FM-7.
+Secoinsa was a electronics supplier to Telefonica, the main Spanish telecom, and was eventually transformed into Fujitsu Spain.
+It retained an independent R&D department until Fujitsu's 1990 acquisition of ICL.
+Secoinsa adapted the FM-7 for the Spanish market and specifically for the Spanish government's push towards computers in school, the "Athena Project".